n8willis/opentype-shaping-documents/notes/uniscribe-bug-compatibility.md

 multi-part matra decomposes into the sequence "`U+0DD9`,Halant".
 The decomposed Halant should remain where it is, serving as the right-side matra component.

+### Explicit half-forms followed by matras ###

+As a general rule, Uniscribe and other shapers insert a dotted-circle character before a non-spacing mark character (such as a matra in Indic2-model scripts) when that non-spacing mark character is not matched with a base character in a permitted syllable.
+In such circumstances, the dotted-circle visually serves to communicate to readers that a base character has not been found, and also functionally serves as a surrogate base on which the mark character can be positioned.

+However, Uniscribe is known not to insert a dotted-circle before a matra character when it is preceded by two sequential explicit-half-form sequences (meaning two consecutive occurrences of "_Consonant_,Halant,ZWJ") in Indic2 runs.

+Therefore, the sequence:

+    `_Consonant_,Halant,ZWJ,_matra_`

+would be transformed to:

+    `_Consonant_,Halant,ZWJ,Dotted-Circle,_matra_`

+but the sequence:

+    `_Consonant_,Halant,ZWJ,_Consonant_,Halant,ZWJ,_matra_`

+would _not_ be transformed with a dotted-circle insertion.

+This exception is regarded as a likely bug.